taynazahlouth/taynazahlouth/README.md

 💾 I can speak Portuguese and English.

-🌿 My hobbies are reading 📚, watching anime, movies 🍿 and playing games 🕹️.
+🌿 Outside art & tech, my hobbies are reading 📚, watching anime, movies 🍿 and playing games 🕹️.